 NJ initially identified 310 target communities in municipalities, including those with higher rates of asthma and cancer illnesses and deaths..

 Shawn LaTourette, deputy commissioner of the state Dept. of Environmental Protection, said in an issue-focused panel discussion last year that “our environmental laws, as they exist, do not look at the very finite condition of a host community.
 This law asks us to zoom out and take a look at the broader picture.”

 Implementing regulations have yet to be issued amid still ongoing stakeholder interactions, but business interests are concerned about impacts to future urban investment and economic recovery.
 Ray Cantor, government affairs vice president of the New Jersey Business and Industry Association, says that if the law “is not implemented in the right way, it could kill off certain businesses right away.”

 Even so, more states—including Washington, Illinois, New York and California—are creating or augmenting environmental justice protections through new and pending laws and executive orders.

 Ali, now working for the National Wildlife Foundation after 24 years at EPA, notes a need for accountability from governments to ensure environmental justice funding goes to the right places.
 He says he’d like to see boosted STEM training at all levels of education to get the “next set of engineers and scientists in place to deal with environmental injustices.”

-"The timing is critical because the whole country is watching," says Lopez-Nuñez.
+"The timing is critical because the whole country is watching," says Maria Lopez-Nuñez, deputy director for organizing and advocacy of that Newark, N.J.;s Ironbound Community Corp.
 “This is about justice for Black, brown, indigenous folks, low-income folks in Appalachia, and others elsewhere.”